Regional-Modeling-LATMOS-IGE/WRF-Chem-training/Getting_setup.md

 - connect to a cluster : ssh username@dahu.univ-grenoble-alpes.fr
 - if it is your first time follow https://gricad-doc.univ-grenoble-alpes.fr/en/hpc/howtos/mpi/

-- before coming to the training do the following!
+5. Before coming to the training do the following on dahu.ciment!
 It takes time and cannot be done upon arriving.

     ``` source /applis/site/guix-start.sh ```